micmejia/bible-dump/AMPC/Jeremiah/Jer 52.md

-Then he put out the eyes of Zedekiah; and the king of Babylon bound him with shackles and carried him to Babylon and put him in prison [^b][mill] till the day of his death.
+Then he put out the eyes of Zedekiah; and the king of Babylon bound him with shackles and carried him to Babylon and put him in prison [mill] till the day of his death.